mrmarganski/mkdoc/docs/engineering/cad/stage1C.md

 # {{ m1_2_4 }}
 > **Objective:** Put your skills to the test!
 Model a variety of isolated FRC mechanisms to master layout sketches, consistent origins, and COTS integration.

+??? info "📋 Prerequisites: Before You Start"
+    Ensure you have successfully completed and received mentor sign-off for the following modules:

+    - [x] **{{ m1_1_3 }}**

+    !!! failure "STOP"
+        If you have not completed the modules above, you do not have the required safety or technical clearance to begin this task.

 Welcome to the final stage of your basic CAD training.
 You have learned to sketch, extrude, and transfer power; now you will practice modeling real-world robot subsystems.

 ---